wuaicot/WUAICOT-RULETA/README.md

 -   react-dnd
 -   WebSockets

+### Play locally on your machine:

-# to play on your local machine type: `git clone [repository URL]` and then:
+type: `git clone [repository URL]` and then:

-`npm start` for running front-end and in server directory: `ts-node server.ts` for running backend
+`npm start` for running front-end and in server directory install nodemon and: `ts-node server.ts` for running backend